edersonpeka/front-page-scheduler/readme.txt

 == Description ==

 Front Page Scheduler let you choose some page to be shown as the front page of your site during a specific daily period, in specific week days.
 Since version 0.1.4, you can even create a set of "rules", choosing specific front pages for different days and periods.

+*Update:* Benjamin Benkert fixed some bugs related to PHP versions 7 and greaters.
+Thanks!

 == Installation ==